MicrosoftDocs/win32/desktop-src/winmsg/contact-visualization.md

 ---
-Description: 'The following constants are used by applications or UI frameworks to identify how UI feedback is processed when an input contact is detected.' ms.assetid: '6FE8444C-A575-4E89-86D1-1873206688F5'
+Description: The following constants are used by applications or UI frameworks to identify how UI feedback is processed when an input contact is detected. ms.assetid: 6FE8444C-A575-4E89-86D1-1873206688F5
 title: Contact Visualization
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Contact Visualization